 • 99.9 - other losses and profits.

 If necessary, enterprises have the right to independently create additional sub-accounts of the third and fourth levels due to the specifics of their activities.
 At the end of the reporting year, account 99 is closed at 84, which reflects retained earnings (uncovered loss).
-Moreover, there should not be any funds left for 99.
+Moreover, there should be no funds left for 99.

 The financial result in accounting is reflected in the following accounts: